Love Token given by James Davis to Miss Tilly in Great Britain, 1825.

-A love token engraved on a 1797 British penny (36 mm).
-The obverse of the penny been removed and engraved.
+Love token engraved on a 1797 British penny (36 mm).
+The surfaces of the penny have been removed and engraved.

 The obverse of the penny been removed and engraved, above a heart pierced by two arrows, '1825 / From James Davis / To Mis Tilly'.

 The original reverse has also been removed and engraved, 'When / this you see / Remember / Me When / I am Far / Away'.